SantoshKesani/ENPM-661---Proj-3-Phase-4/README.md

 The project involves the path planning of turtlebot-2 with differential drive and the simulation of the same in ROS-Gazebo environment.

 ### How to run
-Clone the repository and run the bot_control.py file in the src folder to vizualize the turtlebot-2
+Clone the repository into a catkin workspace, then build the workspace.
+Finally, run the bot_control.py file in the src folder to vizualize the turtlebot-2

 ### Dependencies
 Python // ROS // Numpy // OpenCV // math // sys // argparse // datetime